akka/alpakka/docs/src/main/paradox/google-cloud-bigquery-storage.md

 Java
 : @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-options }

-You can then choose to read and process these streams sequentially, essentially with no parallelism.
+You can then choose to read and process these streams as is or merged.
+You can process the streams merged in rows.
 You need to provide a ByteString Unmarshaller based on the format requested.

 Scala
-: @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-sequential }
+: @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-merged}

 Java
-: @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-sequential }
+: @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-merged }

-Or in parallel by processing streams of rows:
+Or process the stream of rows individually:

 Scala
 : @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-all }